Tribble Reese

-Tribble Reese (Herbert Tribble Reese; born July 27, 1985, in Atlanta, Georgia) is an American television personality, model, bartender, and ex-college athlete.
+Tribble Reese (Herbert Tribble Reese; born July 27, 1985) is an American television personality, model, bartender, and ex-college athlete.

-Biography
+Career

-Tribble Reese is best known for starring in season 2 of Sweet Home Alabama, an eight episode CMT television series, produced by Glassman Media ("Three Wishes").
+Reese is best known for starring in season 2 of Sweet Home Alabama, an eight episode CMT television series, produced by Glassman Media ("Three Wishes").
 Reese was also ranked among the top 50 Hot Bachelors of 2008 by Cosmopolitan magazine, where he was named South Carolina's Bachelor of the Year.

-Reese grew up in Birmingham, Alabama and began playing football in 1993.
-His professional career got its start at Mountain Brook High School in Birmingham, where he was ranked in 2004 as the 15th dual-threat quarterback in the nation by Rivals.com.
+Reese grew up in Birmingham, Alabama, and began playing football in 1993.
+He played football while attending Mountain Brook High School in Mountain Brook, Alabama, a Birmingham suburb, where he was ranked in 2004 as the 15th dual-threat quarterback in the nation by Rivals.com.
 An ex-college NCAA Division I Big South Conference football quarterback.
 He was a backup quarterback at Clemson University before transferring and becoming the starting quarterback at Charleston Southern University, another NCAA Division I school based out of South Carolina.